 The ship is a location of honor for both veterans and civilians.
-It is an opportunity for the public to show their appreciation to those whom served, as well as an environment that reinforces pride in service.
-A unique platform of patriotism that remembers the fallen and and an appreciation of service.
+It is an opportunity for the public to show their appreciation to those who served, as well as an environment that reinforces pride in service – a unique platform of patriotism that remembers the fallen and and an appreciation of service.
 Whether it is the simple announcing of a veteran arriving aboard ship or the production of LA Fleet Week, Veterans Day, and Memorial Day events, we continue to honor veterans daily.

-How can you help?
-Become a Plank Owner of the National Museum of the Surface Navy at the Battleship IOWA and support our growth and impact for the future.
+Want to support our growth and future impact?
+Become a Plank Owner of the National Museum of the Surface Navy at the Battleship IOWA.

 The sense of community is critical to the well-being of everyone, but especially veterans.
-Those who have served have comradery with other veterans built through training, combat, and focus.
-This makes community a keystone pillar of our veterans and community programs.
-This led to the formalization of Surface Navy Association “SNA” Battleship IOWA Chapter, American Legion Post 61, and the Battleship IOWA Veterans Resource Center “VRC”.
-Our “VRC” provides veterans one-stop approach with the ability to easily access a Veteran Concierge, the VPAN program, a master resource list, and VSNP & VCCP Programming.
-A sense of community coupled with resources and programming, provides a high impact environment aboard Battleship USS Iowa Museum.
+Those who have served have camaraderie with other veterans built through training, combat, and focus.
+This camaraderie makes community a keystone pillar of our veterans and community programs.
+It led to the formalization of Surface Navy Association “SNA” Battleship IOWA Chapter, American Legion Post 61, and the Battleship IOWA Veterans Resource Center “VRC.”

 How can you help?
 Become a volunteer and a part of the special community at the Battleship IOWA.